 Jerry Harris, Box 193, Huntsville, Ark., Nov.
 15-We arrived in Huntsville, Oct.
 15, to begin our extended work.
 The week we arrived Lynwood Smith began a meeting.
-We appreciated the meeting, the good preachand benefitted from the visits I had with Lynwood.
+We appreciated the meeting, the good preaching and the opportunity to get acquainted.
+I enjoyed and benefitted from the visits I had with Lynwood.
 There was one baptism, but the true value of the meeting will not be known for some time.
 I am impressed with the congregation and the work done here by others.
-In recent weeks we had a couple that left digression and took their stand with the congregation at Hartwell.
+In recent weeks we had, a couple that left digression and took their stand with the congregation at Hartwell.
 I am also working with the Ball Creek congregation.
 This group was changed from digression when James Howard was working here.
-There are many oppor-funities to build up this congregation.
+There are many opportunities to build up this congregation.
 We are expecting to have a good work in this area.